ArshiAAkhavan/arshiaakhavan.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Masters Student in Computer Science, San Diego State University
+role: Masters Student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: